atom/atom/docs/converting-a-text-mate-theme.md

 apm init --theme ~/.atom/packages/my-theme --convert ~/Downloads/MyTheme.tmTheme
 ```

-You can browse to `~/.atom/packages/my-theme` to see the generated theme.
+You can browse to `~/.atom/packages/my-theme` to see the converted theme.

 ### Activate the Theme